avneesh0612/hashnode-blogs/ckybili960fe2nzs1dc0eclzk.md

-## Make your first Crypto Token with ThirdWeb 🤯
+## Make your first Crypto with ThirdWeb 🤯

 Have you ever wondered how amazing it would be to create your crypto?
-So, in this article let's build our very first crypto token!
+So, in this article let's build our very first crypto!

 ## Setup
 Create a new folder-